edge-servers/immunity-controller/README.rst

 4. Select the correct VPN server from the dropdown for the **VPN** field.
 Here it is ``ZeroTier``.
 5. Ensure that the **Automatic tunnel provisioning** option is checked.
-   This will enable OpenWISP to automatically provision an IP address and ZeroTier identity secrets (used for assigning member IDs) for each ZeroTier VPN client.
+   This will enable Immunity to automatically provision an IP address and ZeroTier identity secrets (used for assigning member IDs) for each ZeroTier VPN client.
 6. After clicking on **Save and continue editing** button, you will see details of *ZeroTier* VPN server in **System Defined Variables**.
 The template